powshayneAI/ai-case-study/README.md

 There is no specified target audience for Character.AI, though it had been found that the a majority of Character users is in the age range of 18-24(56.49%), the close second age range is 25-34 years of age(22.42%).
 According to the same set of statistics, there is a close balance between gender of the users, males being a majority by .67%; Males make up 50.67% of Character users, whilst females make up the other 49.33%.

+If one had to determine the target audience based on this data, they would likely assume that the target audience are people within the age range of 18-34 that are looking for conversation with charracters too help expand the imagination, information, or an escape from stressors of life.

 What's amazing about Character is that users aren't just limited to interacting with pre-existing characters.
 In fact, the user base is encouraged to create and add their own characters to the constantly growing pool of AIs you can interact with.

 ### Business Activities/Timeline of Updates